Foso/gtvmonkey-scripts/Readme.md

 Then it will append **main();** to the script, which will execute the main() of your Kotlin Code.

 The script will be outputed to /build/distributions/$NAMEOFYOURGRADLEPROJECT.user.js

+The gradle task will be triggered after every gradle **build** task